mhrimaz/AwesomeJavaFX/README.md

 - [JavaFX DataViewer](https://github.com/jasrodis/javafx-dataviewer-wrapper) - JavaFX Charts library.
 Create Charts in JavaFX using the plotly.js library.
 - [javafx-d3](https://github.com/stefaneidelloth/javafx-d3) - javafx-d3 provides a Java API for using the JavaScript library d3.js with JavaFx Applications.
 - [JavaFXPorts](http://gluonhq.com/labs/javafxports/) - JavaFXPorts is the open source project that brings Java and JavaFX to mobile and embedded hardware, including iPhone, iPad, Android devices, and the Raspberry Pi.
-- [JCSG](https://github.com/miho/JCSG) - Java implementation of BSP based CSG (Constructive Solid Geometry)
+- [JCSG](https://github.com/miho/JCSG) - Java implementation of BSP based CSG (Constructive Solid Geometry).
 - [JFoenix](http://www.jfoenix.com/) - JavaFX Material Design Library.
 JFoenix is an open source Java library, that implements Google Material Design using Java components.
 - [JFXAnimation](https://github.com/schlegel11/JFXAnimation) - Builder for CSS keyframe animations in JavaFX.
 Create animations like you would do with CSS.
 - [JFXNodeMapper](https://github.com/CaptainParanoid/JFXNodeMapper) - Javafx Node mapping to various data formats like csv,xml,json and resultset.